Not a lecture hall but a roundtable with a seat for you!

 August 28, 2016

 A. We have a good sized green house with a home made curved roof covered in various types of acrylic and polycarbonate clear sheet material.
 About every 5 years one or two age out or crack and we are constantly replacing the broken ones.
 The glazing guys leave their scraps and left overs behind and have built up quite a collection of old plastic sheet material stored in the barn or under a crawl space.
 Finally decided to use some of the left overs as replacements and found it very tedious trying to remove 5- 20 year old paper covers (will remove them right away from now on) After reviewing the suggestions on this site I did an experiment on a 10 year old 3'x4' scrap of paper entombed clear polycarbonate.
-Used Brake Fluid, WD-40, Mineral oil, Turpenoid, Fast Orange and Goo Gone [affil. link to product info on Amazon]
+Used Brake Fluid, WD-40, Mineral oil, Turpenoid, Fast Orange and Goo Gone [affil. link to info/product on Amazon]

 Scraped away on parts of each right away then left them all covered with contractor bags overnight.